Simonnyberg93/X0001E/README.md

 ## Getting Started

-You have two options when running the application locally, either with the use of docker containers or not.
+You have two options when running the application locally, either by using docker containers or not.
 In option 1 the docker setup is explained and option 2 without docker.
 Option 1 is highly recommended as it requires a lot less configurations.

 ## Option 1 - Docker